Looking to reduce your energy bills? Take a look at these 10 tips to get you started…

 6. Descale your kettle – to make it work more efficiently and last longer.
 Fill the kettle with equal parts water and vinegar and let it soak for an hour.
 Rinse it out a few times before using it again.

-7. Replace your light bulbs – using an energy saving bulb instead of a traditional one could save you around £3 a year, or £50 over the lifetime of the bulb, says the Energy Saving Trust.
+7. Replace your light bulbs – replacing traditional light bulbs with an LED of the same brightness could save you around £6 a year, says the Energy Saving Trust.

 8. Upgrade your boiler – although it won’t come cheap, replacing your boiler could save you hundreds of pounds a year on your bills.
 Boilers are rated on a scale of A to G, with A being the most energy efficient.
 So if yours is at the lower end of the scale, it could be time to replace it.